dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

 With everything saved, let's re-run the web app and see our finished product.
 I'm sure you did this multiple times throughout testing and development, but in your terminal (make sure your terminal path is back in the same directory as `app.py`) run the command `python app.py`.
 Open up your web browser, navigate to ***"localhost:8080"*** and take a look.

-I'm crossing my fingers for you that everything works and looks good, and congratulations!
+I'm crossing my fingers for you that everything works, and congratulations!
 You've successfully created your first web application and I'm sure it looks great!

 ## Next steps:
 Like I said at the beginning: as an IT professional, developing a web application isn't generally a necessary part of the job.
 But this step was necessary in our project to get to using Docker and Terraform to deploy the application.
 While you could have done the same thing with a sample web app that just showed a generic website with no functionality, you instead took the chance to learn something new and actually interesting/useful.
 Having your own resume website is great to show off to employers and really stands out!

 Now let's move to our next step, getting hands-on with Docker.
-Click here to move to the [Docker Guide](https://github.com/dk-fern/flaskWebApp-with-docker/blob/main/Project%20Guide/2_Docker.md)
+Click here to move to part two, containerizing our web application with Docker: [2.
+Docker](https://github.com/dk-fern/flaskWebApp-with-docker/blob/main/Project%20Guide/2_Docker.md)